Eebbu/Easty/items/report.md

  (1) On May 1st, we adopted a more modern callback mechanism, CompletableFuture, with methods like thenAccept and exceptionally in [MyApplication.java](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/commit/68a504693906148dbf87f88deeb6b40d58cc7dc0#732a56e6a329c71bac172a37e853851bbf6ecd9d) and [UserDataDownloader.java](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/commit/68a504693906148dbf87f88deeb6b40d58cc7dc0#5692e99c4b400838bbf272d772f961894c071c5e).
 The exceptionally method provided a structured way to handle exceptions directly in the promise chain.
 For example, if the task was successful, we completed the future with userHashMap; otherwise, we handled errors inside the method with future.completeExceptionally(task.getException()).
 This approach allowed for further improvements and eliminated the need to define a separate callback interface.
 In MyApplication, using methods like thenAccept enabled us to handle the results of asynchronous operations coherently.   <br>
 (2) After continuous refactoring, by May 14th, almost all code smells were resolved.
 Class abstraction and functional decoupling were well-executed, and an option to read JSON was added for offline scenarios.
 (See [UserDataDownloader.java](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/commit/b9f38475eedc1fb9bae0ed4e30179fda3849933b#f22789495740ae703f554a767f864e8b85d7ce4a) and [DataDownloader.java](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/commit/b9f38475eedc1fb9bae0ed4e30179fda3849933b#9e60553f9053ed958b1caabf65ebc7d9ed519376)). <br>

-4.

 - <br> <hr>

 ## Summary of Known Errors and Bugs

-*[Where are the known errors and bugs?
-What consequences might they lead to?]*
-*List all the known errors and bugs here.
-If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*

-*Here is an example:*

 1. *Bug 1:*
-   - *A space bar (' ') in the sign in email will crash the application.*
-   - ...

-2. *Bug 2:*
    - Error encountered in all pages containing the method 'FirebaseAuth.getInstance().getCurrentUser().getEmail()' during UI tests.
 This issue arises because the 'getCurrentUser()' method returns null when pages are run individually in testing.
 Despite I attempted to resolve this using Mockito and Mockito-inline, the problem persists.
      <br> <hr>